top of page

 Evidence in healthy adults

 A separate line of research has examined lion's mane in populations without existing cognitive impairment.
 A 2019 study published in Biomedical Research evaluated oral intake of Hericium erinaceus in 31 healthy older adults not diagnosed with dementia.
 The treatment group showed improvements in cognitive function scores across the study period, with the authors noting particular effects on concentration and short-term memory.
-This study extended the relevance of lion's mane beyond populations with identified impairment to the broader category of age-related cognitive decline.

 More recent research has pushed the boundary further into younger, healthy populations.
 A 2025 double-blind randomized placebo-controlled trial published in Frontiers in Nutrition evaluated both acute and cumulative cognitive effects of a standardized Hericium erinaceus extract in healthy adults aged 18 to 45.
 The acute arm of the study found measurable improvements in cognitive task performance within hours of a single dose, including faster processing speed on the Stroop task — a validated measure of executive function and attention.
-This finding challenges the assumption that lion's mane benefits require weeks of supplementation to become detectable.

 Oral intake of Hericium erinaceus for 12 weeks in healthy older adults not diagnosed with dementia produced improvements in cognitive function scores, particularly in concentration and short-term memory, compared to baseline assessments.
 Saitsu et al., Biomedical Research, 2019.